pkgw/website/content/2025/state-of-the-doc-tools.md

 toolbox to sit alongside Diátaxis.
 I’ve found the website of the **[Nielsen Norman Group][nng]** to be surprisingly useful in learning about some of these concepts.
-While NNG is your typical corporate consultancy trying to make a buck off of you, I’ve found their online materials to be *much* more useful than the usual content-marketing drivel that you find on such sites.
-I’ve bought a few IA books (including the aptly-named [*Information Architecture*][iabook]) and will see if any of them seem worth recommending to non-specialists.
+While NNG is your typical corporate consultancy trying to make a buck off of you, I’ve found their materials to be *much* more useful than the usual content-marketing drivel that you find on such sites.
+I’ve also bought a few IA books (including the aptly-named [*Information Architecture*][iabook]) and will see if any of them seem worth recommending to non-specialists.